 Janet McTeer On Stage - Theater Credits, Bio and Tickets

-She moved to York, England, as a child, attended the Queen Anne Grammer School for Girls and was bitten by the acting bug at an early age, performing for the Rowntree Players at Joseph Rowntree Theatre and working at York's Theatre Royal.
-She trained at RADA (Royal Academy of Dramatic Art) and launched her successful stage career at Manchester's acclaimed Royal Exchange Theatre.
+She moved to York, England, as a child, attended the Queen Anne Grammer School for Girls, and was bitten by the acting bug at an early age, performing for the Rowntree Players at Joseph Rowntree Theatre and working at York's Theatre Royal.
+She trained at the Royal Academy of Dramatic Art and launched her successful stage career at Manchester's acclaimed Royal Exchange Theatre.

-Ms. McTeer returned to the Great White Way from August 31 to November 18, 2018 to star as Sarah Bernhardt in Roundabout Theatre Company's world premiere of Bernhardt/Hamlet by Theresa Rebeck.
+McTeer returned to Broadway from August 31 to November 18, 2018 to star as Sarah Bernhardt in Roundabout Theatre Company's world premiere of Bernhardt/Hamlet by Theresa Rebeck.

-In 2008, she was honored by the Queen and appointed an Officer of the Order of the British Empire (OBE).
+In 2008, she was honored by the Queen and appointed an Officer of the Order of the British Empire.